rradczewski/ymmv/_posts/2018-09-10-ftt-never-ask-who-doesnt-know.md

 ### Pattern

-So instead of asking people to willingly expose their ignorance, take a softwer approach and ask whether they'd like to hear a quick primer on your understanding of topic *$YYY*.
+So instead of asking people to willingly expose their ignorance, take a softer approach and ask whether they'd like to hear a quick primer on your understanding of topic *$YYY*.

 > Would you like to hear a quick primer on topic $YYY?
 > Is it okay if I start with a primer on topic $YYY?